22r01a6672/Pretrained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 `
 sh run_models_batch_uploaded.sh
 `
--Once the script runs, you can view the results in the following text files  "resnet_uploaded-images.txt", "alexnet_uploaded-images.txt", and "vgg_uploaded-images.txt", in the main repository:
+- Once the script runs, you can view the results in the following text files  "resnet_uploaded-images.txt", "alexnet_uploaded-images.txt", and "vgg_uploaded-images.txt", in the main repository:
   - **resnet_uploaded-images.txt** - contains the results using ResNet CNN model.
   - **alexnet_uploaded-images.txt** - contains the results using AlexNet CNN model.
   - **vgg_uploaded-images.txt** - contains the results using VGG CNN model.
--Run the main class file, `check_images.py`, with the following command:
+- Run the main class file, `check_images.py`, with the following command:
 `
 python check_images.py
 `
--Then, compare the results to those produced by your program when you ran run_models_batch.sh
+- Then, compare the results to those produced by your program when you ran `run_models_batch.sh`.

 ## CNN Architectures
 ### AlexNet
 AlexNet is a deep CNN architecture designed for image recognition tasks.
 It consists of five convolutional layers followed by three fully connected layers.
 To use AlexNet with the classifier, use the command `--arch alexnet`.